Saúl (footballer, born 1994): Loan to Chelsea

 On 31 August 2021, Saúl joined Premier League club Chelsea on loan for the remainder of the 2021–22 season, with an option to make the transfer permanent upon the completion of the loan.
 He made his Premier League debut on 11 September, in a 3–0 win against Aston Villa, but received criticism from fans for his performance.
 He won the Club World Cup with Chelsea on 12 February 2022, coming on as a 76th minute substitute to replace Callum Hudson-Odoi in a 2–1 final victory against Palmeiras.
 He scored his only goal of the season against Luton Town in a 3–2 FA Cup win on 2 March 2022.
 Saúl posted his goodbye to Chelsea and the club's fans on 7 June 2022 as his loan spell ended and he returned to Atlético Madrid.

 Return to Atlético Madrid

 On 24 September 2023, Saúl provided two assists and was named Man of the Match in a 3–1 victory over rivals Real Madrid, which also marked his 300th match in La Liga.

 Loan to Sevilla

 On 15 July 2024, Sevilla announced the signing of Saúl on loan for the duration of the 2024–25 season, with the possibility of a further extension.

 Flamengo

 On 23 July 2025, Campeonato Brasileiro Série A club Flamengo officially signed Saúl on a free transfer until December 2028 after he terminated his contract with Atlético Madrid.
+Later that year, he won the Copa Libertadores title after his club's 1–0 victory over Palmeiras in the final, becoming the third Spaniard to achieve this feat following Raúl Amarilla and Pablo Marí.